Business Journalism, Wellness, and the Myth of the “Ideal Founder”

 To dismantle the “ideal founder” myth, we need richer founder stories:

-Feature Emotional Journeys: Spotlight the small-business owner whose million-dollar difference was learning to trust her intuition—not her KPI dashboard.
+Emotional Journeys: Spotlighting the small-business owner whose million-dollar difference was learning to trust her intuition, which is more than just focusing on her KPI dashboard.

-Elevate Relational Wins: Celebrate the spa founder who built a referral network through free community wellness events, long before a single ad dollar was spent.
+Relational Wins: We celebrate the founders who build a referral network through free community wellness events, long before a single ad dollar is spent.

-Highlight Sensory Innovation: Detail how a skincare CEO used her esthetic expertise to co-develop a line based on client skin-map feedback—proof that listening is its own disruptor.
+Sensory Innovation: Elevate skincare CEOs who use esthetic expertise to co-develop lines based on client skin-map feedback.
+This is proof that listening is its own disruptor.

 When journalism embraces these narratives, it signals to every woman leader: “Your style matters.
 Your legacy matters.”